 - Click the refresh icon to calculate the write-off:

 - Click Save Payment

-Tip: For the claim to update to Paid, the sum of the Client Responsibility, Insurance Paid, and Write-Off amounts must equal the total appointment fee.
+Tip: For a claim to update to Paid, the sum of the Client Responsibility, Insurance Paid, and Write-Off amounts must equal the total appointment fee.

 See our guides on entering an insurance payment and how to bill a client who hasn't met their deductible for further guidance on each respective scenario.